 Let's take a step back and see why the IT industry got so excited about moving things to the software layer.
 Marc Andreesen's famous quote, "Software is eating the world," is an excellent summary of what has happened in the past 15 years.

-These high-speed standard servers with massive network bandwidth and lots of fast storage suddenly enabled us to do things in software instead of relying on custom hardware.
-Now, the server’s software defines its role rather than custom hardware like an expensive RAID controller or an InfiniBand adapter.
+These high-speed, standard servers with massive network bandwidth and lots of fast storage suddenly enabled us to do things in software instead of relying on custom hardware or specific storage devices.
+Nowadays, the server’s software defines its role rather than custom hardware like an expensive RAID controller or an InfiniBand adapter.

 Google has demonstrated how to take advantage of a fully software-defined infrastructure, both in terms of massive scale and cost-efficiency.
 The benefits of software-defined storage (and other software-defined infrastructure) are the following: